peak-ai/platform-global-images/knowledge-base/non-root-user.md

    ARG PEAK_USER_ID
    ENV PEAK_USER_ID=$PEAK_USER_ID
    ```
-2. Create a new user.
-This command checks whether the user exists and if it does not it adds the user and creates a home directory for the user at the path - `/home/peak-user`.
+2. Create a new user - this command checks whether the user exists and if it does not it adds the user and creates a home directory for the user at the path - `/home/peak-user`.
 Change the working directory to the user's home directory so that all new files are copied over/added in this directory.
    ```Dockerfile
    RUN id peak-user || useradd -m -d /home/peak-user -u $PEAK_USER_ID peak-user WORKDIR /home/peak-user